demergent-labs/azle/the_azle_book/src/reference/candid/empty.md

-### empty
+# empty

-The Azle type `empty` corresponds to the [Candid type empty](https://internetcomputer.org/docs/current/references/candid-ref#type-empty) and has no JavaScript value at runtime.
+The `CandidType` object `empty` corresponds to the [Candid type empty](https://internetcomputer.org/docs/current/references/candid-ref#type-empty), is inferred to be a TypeScript `never`, and has no JavaScript value at runtime.

-TypeScript:
+TypeScript or JavaScript:

 ```typescript
 import { Canister, empty, query } from 'azle';